Hey there recruiter!

 - unprepared interviewers asking basics that can be found on the internet

-If you have been in the industry long enough, you are aware of the industry standards for an SRE/DevOps person.
-Stock-options or possible bonuses are nice, but should not be used to justify a below-average base salary; please include salary ranges in your job description.
+If you have been in the industry long enough, you are aware of the industry standards for an SRE/DevOps.
+Stock options or possible bonuses are nice, but should not be used to justify a below-average base salary (below 180k); please include salary ranges in your job description.
 Kindly do not try to lowball the salary once the interviews are completed.
-It basically reflects a lot about your organization.